vslepakov/DevOpsHackEssentials/DevOpsHackChallenges.md

 After this challenge you'll have a system set up where you can trigger a new build with every code change on a specific branch.
 This is the first step towards a full Continuous Integration / Continuous Deployment (CI/CD) pipeline.
 You'll learn how to modify build definitions, how to set triggers and how to add tasks which gives you a basic understanding of configuration options for Azure DevOps.
 If you're working with CI already you might have set up a similar definition already in another tool like Jenkins or Bamboo.
 While it's always possible to trigger external systems or to integrate steps to activate e.g. Jenkins, in this challenge you'll set up a definition for usage of cloud builds orchestrated via Azure DevOps.

 ## Achievements ##
+**In case you do not have an Azure Container Registry you can use the ARM template located here /ArmTemplates/containerRegistry-template.json to create one.
+Use an appropriate build task for that**
 | # | Achievement   |
 |-|-|
 |1.| Create a new build definition named "CI Build" under Pipelines --> Builds.
 Choose **Use the visual designer**